voyanttools/Voyant/src/main/webapp/docs/tutorials/guides/tools/collocatesgraph.md

 ## Options

-You can add keywords by typing a query into the search box and hitting enter (see [Term Searches](#!/guide/search) for more advanced searching capabilities).
+You can add keywords by typing a query into the search box and hitting enter (see [Term Searches]{@tutorial search} for more advanced searching capabilities).

 You can use the _Clear_ button to clear all keywords in the graph (to start from scratch and add your own).

 The _Context_ slider determines how many terms to include when looking for collocates.
 The value specifies the number of words to consider on _each_ side of the keyword (so the total window of words is double).
 By default the context is set to 5 words per side, and the slider can have a maximum of 30.

-Clicking on the [Options](#!/guide/options) icon also allows you to define a set of stopwords to exclude – see the [stopwords guide](#!/guide/stopwords) for more information.
+Clicking on the options icon also allows you to define a set of stopwords to exclude – see the [stopwords guide]{@tutorial stopwords} for more information.

 ## Spyral